travelnxt/appacitive-docs/index.md

 ### Searching for users

-Searching for users follows all the same principles as searching for articles of any other schema.
+Searching for users follows all the same filtering principles as searching for articles of any other schema.

 ``` javascript
 //TODO